General Rules For All Pools

 There are 3 colors of neckbands, each indicating the child’s swim ability and where they are permitted to swim.

-Green = All access, adult not required in the water (adult required on deck for under age 9)
+Green = All access, an adult is not required in the water.

-Step 1 Height check – the lifeguard administering the swim test will measure each child to determine if they meet certain minimum height requirements.
+Step 1 Height check – the lifeguard administering the swim test will measure each child to determine if they meet certain minimum height requirements related to the maximum water depth in the area

 Step 2 Swim Test –